Self-Resolving Prediction Markets for Unverifiable Outcomes: Introduction

-\paragraph{Contribution} Our primary contribution is a novel and unintuitive result showing that it is possible to run an $\varepsilon-$incentive compatible self-resolving prediction market (using a \emph{sequential} peer prediction mechanism) that can elicit and aggregate truthful reports even in the absence of ground truth under very similar assumptions as are applicable to standard prediction markets.
+\paragraph{Contributions} Our primary contribution is a novel incentive-compatible mechanism that can elicit and aggregate truthful reports \emph{even in the absence of ground truth}, under very similar assumptions as are applicable to standard prediction markets.
 Our work builds on three connected literatures: Aumann's agreement theorem, prediction markets, and peer prediction.
 Specifically: (1) unlike the standard framework of Aumann's agreement theorem, our mechanism \emph{provides incentives} for truthful information revelation and aggregation under the standard Aumannian protocol with many agents when agents' signals are conditionally independent given the ground truth (a kind of `informational substitutes' condition); (2) unlike prediction markets, our mechanism works even without access to the ground truth; and (3) unlike peer prediction mechanisms, our mechanism also efficiently aggregates information into a consensus prediction in the single-task setting while ensuring that it elicits minimal information, accommodates heterogeneous agents with non-binary signals, and pays zero in uninformative equilibria, as long as we have access to a sufficiently large pool of informed agents who share a common prior.
 Additionally, our proposal is easy to implement and intuitive to understand, with a straightforward payment scheme.
 In our preferred design, agents sequentially report predictions to a mechanism that terminates with some probability $\alpha$ after every prediction, and pays all but the final few agents the negative cross-entropy between their report and the final agent's report.
 The final few agents receive a flat fee.
 The primary technical challenges in paying an agent based on a reference agent's report are (1) in mitigating the incentive to strategically mislead a reference agent who observes the agent's report, and (2) in mitigating the incentive to hedge towards a common prior if the reference agent does not observe their report (as in the output agreement mechanisms by \citet{waggoner2014output}).
 Our key insight to mitigate these incentives is that {giving the reference agent access to enough independent informational substitutes} allows them to serve as a reasonable proxy for the ground truth.
 This lets us design a prediction market by making every agent's reference agent the final agent in the same prediction market as long as they are sufficiently far removed from that final agent; otherwise they just receive a flat fee.
-We show that truthful reporting is an $\varepsilon-$perfect Bayesian equilibrium.
+We show that truthful reporting is a strict perfect Bayesian equilibrium, and also analyze the incentive to deviate from truthful reporting when the final agent is not sufficiently distant in expectation (i.e., analyze the $\varepsilon-$PBE) under slightly milder conditions.

 \paragraph{Outline} In Section 2, we present related work; in Section 3, we present our model; in Section 4, we present some essential background; in Section 5, we investigate incentives when scoring agents based on their peers' reports; in Section 6, we propose self-resolving prediction markets; and conclude with a discussion in Section 7.
 All proofs are presented in Appendix \ref{app:proofs}.